 I am going to share how you can use the experience of shame to actually increase connection in your marriage.
 I will talk about marriages, but this could literally be about any relationships at all.
-I have used this strategy to help me build better relationships with my family, with my parents, with my in-laws, with my friends, and with my community members.
+I have used this strategy to help me build better relationships with my family, my parents, my in-laws, my friends, and my community members.

 The difference between guilt and shame

 I think it’s important, right now, to define what guilt and shame are and the differences between them.
 Because one might say, “Well, Janna, shame is actually a good thing, because it sets us on the right path and it protects us from going down some really dark places that wouldn’t be very healthy or helpful for us.”